 Obagi Law attains historic win for woman sexually harassed by foreign state in New York, clarifying the way the FSIA is interpreted in employment law

 MANHATTAN, N.Y.
-(August 19, 2020) — The Southern District of New York issued a historic decision this week regarding foreign the lack of sovereign immunity to protect a foreign state that chooses U.S. law to control its employment contract with an American.
-When choosing U.S. law to govern its employment contract, U.S. automatically retain legal immunity, and can be subject to claims brought under those laws.
+(August 19, 2020) — The Southern District of New York issued a historic decision this week regarding diplomatic immunity and employment law in the United States: When a foreign sovereignty chooses U.S. law to govern its employment contract in the U.S., that foreign sovereignty does not automatically retain legal immunity and can be subject to claims brought under those laws.

-The ruling — an issue of first impression in the SDNY — is both a first of its kind and a major victory for the plaintiff, who is represented by Zein E. Obagi, Jr. and Tara Hattendorf of Obagi Law Group, P.C.
+The ruling — an issue of first impression in the SDNY — is both a first of its kind and a major victory for the plaintiff, who is represented by Zein E. Obagi, Jr. of Obagi Law Group, P.C.

 In the case of Fontaine vs. The Permanent Mission of Chile to the United Nations, et al., SDNY a district court judge denied the Mission’s request for immunity, ruling that when a foreign state agrees to adopt U.S. law in an employment contract, that entity waives its rights to immunity from employment claims under the Foreign Sovereign Immunities Act (FSIA), unless that entity expressly reserves its immunity in the contract.

 In expressing the historic nature of the ruling, the District Court held, “The Court is not aware of any authority in the Second Circuit that has addressed the question of whether an implied waiver of sovereign immunity in an employment contract is limited to contract claims, or should apply to claims brought under other employment laws.”